nsirivolu27/edrevel-video-ai/README.md

           "confidence_peak": 0.84
         }
       ]
+    },
+    {
+      "object_id": 2,
+      "class": "cable",
+      "motion_history": [
+        { "frame_range": [90, 160], "state": "moving" }
+      ],
+      "interactions": [
+        {
+          "interacted_by_person": 0,
+          "frame_start": 95,
+          "frame_end": 155,
+          "confidence_peak": 0.72
         }
       ]
     }
+  ]
+}
 ```

-## Assumptions and tradeoffs
+## Assumptions and Tradeoffs

-- YOLO COCO labels are limited, so some installation-specific items may show up with generic labels.
+- Base YOLO labels are limited for installation videos.
+- The OpenCV fallback helps with cables and small parts, but it can miss low-contrast or heavily occluded objects.
-- Sampling frames improves speed but can miss short interactions.
+- Frame sampling improves speed but can miss very short interactions.
-- The tracker is intentionally simple and may swap IDs if objects overlap heavily.
+- The tracker is intentionally simple and may swap IDs when objects overlap heavily.
-- The interaction zone is a heuristic, not actual contact detection.
+- The interaction zone is not true hand-contact detection.
-- JSON persistence is fine for a local assessment, but not ideal for many users at once.
+- JSON persistence is fine for local development, but a database would be better for a deployed service.

-- Some thresholds are hardcoded because they are easier to tune while watching real videos.
+## Roadmap

+- Collect and label installation-specific video frames.
+- Fine-tune YOLO on labels like `cable`, `connector`, `panel`, `bracket`, and common tools.
+- Compare the current tracker with ByteTrack or DeepSORT.
+- Add hand-pose or wrist/keypoint signals for better interaction timing.
+- Save confidence timelines for debugging person-object pairs.
+- Add batch inference and GPU-friendly processing for longer videos.
+- Move task persistence from JSON to SQLite or Postgres.

-## Notes
+## Project Status

-This is written as a prototype I would be comfortable walking through in an interview: the pieces are small, the matching/scoring logic is visible, and the TODOs are real next steps instead of pretending the project is complete production software.
+This is an active internship project.
+The assessment version established the baseline service, and the current work is focused on making the detector more useful for real installation footage.